EtiTheSpirit/ROR2VoidReaverModFixed/README.md

 * **A terminology change was done for the two Special abilities.
 "Reave" (the weak, not dying one) was renamed to "Detain", and "Collapse" (the strong, very dying one) was renamed to "Reave".** This clears up the accidental ambiguity between the Collapse *status effect* (from Needletick) vs. the ability.
 It's thematically a bit better anyway, to be honest.
 This is what broke config files, because the respective entries have been renamed as well.
 * Added a new status effect dedicated for using Detain that reduces armor by a configurable amount.
 This replaces Pulverized.
 * Added a missing message that appears when failing the final stage.
+* Added the missing spawn animation to the character selection screen.
+This does not spawn the portal due to the size of the effect, but all other parts of the animation are present.
 * added [farding](https://thunderstore.io/package/FungoLungo/VoidFartReverb/)

 ### Changes